0xNullLight/FinTech-Assignments/Module_1.md

 ## Important note:

-Anybody whom wants to, can find a defaulted loan or a loan that is soon to be put up for liquidation & offer to pay off that loan in exchange to redeem the collateral used within that specific loan; in a sense becoming a crypto debt collector within the realms of defi.
+Anybody whom wants to, can find a defaulted loan or a loan that is soon to be put up for liqudation & offer to pay off that loan in exchange to redeem the collateral used within that speicific loan; in a sense becoming a crypto debt collector within the realms of defi.

 ## Active Liquidity Pools